awsdocs/aws-cloudformation-user-guide/doc_source/deploying.applications.md

 You can use AWS CloudFormation to automatically install, configure, and start applications on Amazon EC2 instances\.
 Doing so enables you to easily duplicate deployments and update existing installations without connecting directly to the instance, which can save you a lot of time and effort\.

-AWS CloudFormation includes a set of helper scripts \(cfn\-init, cfn\-signal, cfn\-get\-metadata, and cfn\-hup\) that are based on cloud\-init\.
-You call these helper scripts from your AWS CloudFormation templates to install, configure, and update applications on Amazon EC2 instances that are in the same template\.
+CloudFormation includes a set of helper scripts \(cfn\-init, cfn\-signal, cfn\-get\-metadata, and cfn\-hup\) that are based on cloud\-init\.
+You call these helper scripts from your CloudFormation templates to install, configure, and update applications on Amazon EC2 instances that are in the same template\.

-The following walkthrough describes how to create a template that launches a LAMP stack by using cfn helper scripts to install, configure and start Apache, MySQL, and PHP\.
+The following walkthrough describes how to create a template that launches a LAMP stack by using cfn helper scripts to install, configure, and start Apache, MySQL, and PHP\.
 You'll start with a simple template that sets up a basic Amazon EC2 instance running Amazon Linux, and then continue adding to the template until it describes a full LAMP stack\.

-For additional strategies and examples about deploying applications with AWS CloudFormation, see the [Bootstrapping applications via AWS CloudFormation](http://aws.amazon.com/cloudformation/aws-cloudformation-articles-and-tutorials/) article\.
+For additional strategies and examples about deploying applications with CloudFormation, see the [Bootstrapping applications via AWS CloudFormation](http://aws.amazon.com/cloudformation/aws-cloudformation-articles-and-tutorials/) article\.

 **Topics**
 + [Basic Amazon EC2 instance](#deployment-walkthrough-basic-server)